sehirsig/malefiz/README.md

-# Htwg Scala Seed Project
+# Malefiz Game in Scala
 =====================================================
-## the easiest way to start a project for the lecture SE
+## Game Project for the lecture SE

 This is a seed project to create a basic scala project as used in the